asigalkheled/l-h/devops-intro/README.md

 - Install GitBash, WSL , OracleVM
 - Make sure you have GitHub user
 - Prepare an app for a devops cycle
 - Prerequisite - Git, Linux, Python or other App lang
+- You can use on Cursor AI